SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ### master/slave

 master/slave is (problematically) a protocol where one thingy controls or serves as an exampleto a bunch of other thingys

+### state

+#### sessions

+In computer science, a {{c4::session}} is {{c2::started at some point}}, {{c3::ends at some point}}, and during this time {{c1::maintaines state}}.
+A browser session starts when the browser is opened and ends when the browser is closed (unless session restoring is used.)
+A login session starts when a user logs in and ends when a user logs out or the existence of the session is otherwise terminated.

 ## hardware / low-level